apal96/magnificent-music-search/README.md

 # Collaboration
 * The developers of this website is Troy Johnson, Sam Lingampalli, and Alisha Pal.

+# Deployed Site
+* The deployed site can be accessed in browser at https://apal96.github.io/magnificent-music-search/

 # Github
 * The Repository can be accessed on Github at https://github.com/apal96/magnificent-music-search